 In this tutorial, you will learn how to sharpen images in Photoshop.

-When sharpening photos in Photoshop, it is important to understand that the sharpening adjustments that we apply do not add any new detail to the photo.
-In Photoshop, we can only create the illusion of sharpness by increasing the contrast of edge pixels.
-Making it seem as if there is more detail in the image.
+Photoshop, can only create the illusion of sharpness by increasing the contrast of edge pixels, making it seem as if there is more detail in the image.

-The tools that we will look at to sharpen images in Photoshop are the Smart Sharpen Filter, and the Camera RAW filter.
+The tools we will look at to sharpen images in Photoshop are the Smart Sharpen Filter and the Camera RAW filter.

 There are three types of sharpening that you can apply to a photo, Capture Sharpening, Creative Sharpening, and Output Sharpening.
 But in this video, we will mainly focus on capture sharpening.